d20Tek/dicenotation/docs/SampleWebMvc.md

 ```

 #### 2 - Dice Results Display
 Also, notice in the Create.cshtml file the definition of the results list.
 It uses an HTML helper method to format the ResultsList into the appropriate string representation.
-This helper uses the value converters are part of OnePlat.DiceNotation v1.0.4.
+This helper uses the value converters are part of d20Tek.DiceNotation.
 You can use them if you'd like to share the formatting.
 If not, you're free to display the results however you would like.

 ```csharp
   /// <summary>